AureClai/vortex/README.md

 ### Advanced Interactive Website

-Check out the `goflow-website` directory for a comprehensive example showcasing:
+Check out the `vortex-website` directory for a comprehensive example showcasing:

 - Particle bursts on mouse clicks
 - GitHub button with text-to-logo morphing animation